China’s Interference in United Nations Human Rights Mechanisms

 General Assembly resolution 60/251 requires that states “take into account the contribution of candidates to the promotion and protection of human rights and their voluntary pledges and commitments made thereto” in voting to elect members of the Human Rights Council (HRC).

 In this first year of its existence, the Council is understandably preoccupied with institution building.
 But human rights violations haven’t been suspended while the Council focused on these tasks; in fact they have worsened in many locations.
+The Council’s attention to institution building has created a growing backlog of work that deserves the HRC’s attention.

 The task of the intergovernmental working group on review of mandates is wide-ranging and important.
 In this paper, Human Rights Watch identifies the six key points that should help guide the working group's review.